South Carolina Off-Grid Laws: An In Depth Guide

 Compost Toilets

-Compost toilets are not specifically mentioned under South Carolina sewage laws.
+Compost toilets are not explicitly mentioned under South Carolina sewage laws.
 Instead, they likely fall under the definition of “alternative system” or “self-contained toilet.”
-The problem with this is that it leaves individual counties responsible for deciding whether they want to allow compost toilets.
+The problem is that it leaves individual counties responsible for deciding whether to allow compost toilets.

 In most cases, the compost toilet will be legal – but only if the home is also connected to an approved sewage system (municipal or septic).
 Using just a compost toilet would be illegal.